What is Algorand?

 How is Algorand different from other blockchains?

-Bitcoin famously uses an energy-intensive proof-of-work (PoW) system in which miners compete with each other to solve mathematical puzzles in order to produce blocks and earn mining rewards.
-Ethereum has also used this method, although their recent hard fork to ETH-2 is switching to a proof-of-stake model.
-With proof-of-stake, users that own a certain amount of the native token are the ones that verify the blockchain.
+Bitcoin famously uses an energy-intensive Proof of Work (PoW) system in which miners compete with each other to solve mathematical puzzles in order to produce blocks and earn mining rewards.
+Ethereum has also used this method, although their recent hard fork to ETH 2.0 is switching to a Proof of Stake model.
+With Proof of Stake, users that own a certain amount of the native token are the ones that verify the blockchain.
 Ethereum’s minimum stake, for example, is 32 ETH.

 The minimum needed to stake is 1 ALGO.
 For reference, Ethereum’s price peaked at around $4,000 while ALGO has hit just above $3.
 Algorand is therefore more accessible because they have lower minimum requirements to stake.